zhmcclient/zhmc-ansible-modules/docs/source/development.rst

 ``.github/workflows/test.yml`` file for details.

 These automated tests use all Ansible versions that are supported, but not in all combinations with all Python versions.
-See the ``requirements.txt`` and ``minimum-constraint.txt`` files for details.

-The following table shows which Ansible versions are tested on which Python versions.
-In addition, this project tests on a well-defined set of minimum versions of Python packages, and a set of latest versions of Python packages for each Python version.
+The following table shows for the full set of test environments which Ansible versions are tested on which Python versions.
+The 'Packages' column indicates whether the latest versions of Python packages are used (i.e. what pip installs by default, given the ``requirements.txt`` and ``dev-requirements.txt`` files), the minimum versions as defined in the ``minimum-constraint.txt`` file, or specific Ansible versions as defined in the ``ansible-constraint.txt`` file:

 ======  ========  =======  ============
 Python  Packages  ansible  ansible-core
 ------  --------  -------  ------------
-2.7     minimum   2.9      2.9
-3.5     minimum   2.9      2.9
-3.6     minimum   2.9      2.9
-3.7     minimum   2.9      2.9
-3.8     minimum   2.9      2.9
-3.9     minimum   4.0      2.11
-3.10    minimum   5.0      2.12
-3.11    minimum   7.0      2.14
 2.7     latest    2.9      2.9
 3.5     latest    2.9      2.9
 3.6     latest    2.10     2.10